puzzle/delivery-pipeline-concept/stages/02-packaging/security-checks.md

-# security checks
+# Security Checks

-Security testing of the application artefact to be deployed.
+Security testing of the application artifact to be deployed.

 ## Docker Container